TypeStrong/typedoc-site/options/input.md

 ### packages

 Expects all entry points to be directories to run TypeDoc within.
 After each entry point has been run through TypeDoc, the projects will be merged together and rendered to a single site.
+Each package may have its own set of TypeDoc configuration, but `plugins` within sub-projects will _not_ be loaded.

 ### merge